saraya38/final_project/README.md

-# An Investigation into Reality TV Show "Love Island"
+# An Investigation into "Love Island" Contestants

 ![Picture](https://upload.wikimedia.org/wikipedia/en/9/99/Love_Island_%282015%29_title-card.jpg)

 ### Final Project for Saraya Danielsen

 This dataset includes all contestants from seasons 2-4 of the British dating reality show, and it spans from 2016 to 2019.
 I got it from GitHub, and it was compiled by Amy Kate Boyd from Microsoft.
-You can access it [here](https://github.com/amynic/love-island-workshop/blob/master/data%20vizualisation/love-island-historical-dataset.csv).
+You can access the data [here](https://github.com/amynic/love-island-workshop/blob/master/data%20vizualisation/love-island-historical-dataset.csv).

 The first thing I wanted to investigate was age breakdowns, and whether it was similar between women and men.
+I made a pivot table where I grouped by gender, and then by age within each gender.

 <iframe title="Age of All Contestants (2016-2019)" aria-label="Interactive line chart" id="datawrapper-chart-sj2xH" src="https://datawrapper.dwcdn.net/sj2xH/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

-The median age regardless of gender was 23, with the youngest contestant being 18 and no contestants older than 31.
+The median age regardless of gender was 23, with the youngest contestant being 18 and with no contestants older than 31.

 <iframe title="Age of Female Contestants (2016-2019)" aria-label="Interactive line chart" id="datawrapper-chart-gSj54" src="https://datawrapper.dwcdn.net/gSj54/4/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>